 Progent can provide a broad array of consulting and support services to make sure you extract the greatest possible business value from your Exchange 2013 migration.
 Progent can help you set up Exchange 2013 in conjunction with Active Directory following industry best practices, design and implement a DAG solution for high availability and fast failover, design and validate a disaster recovery plan that takes advantage of Exchange 2013's HA technology, and provide services such as iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise in order to integrate smartphone and tablets with Exchange 2013 to enhance the productivity of your mobile workforce.
 Progent can also provide the help of certified network security engineers to help you plan and implement an organization-wide strategy for security and compliance.

-Microsoft allows you to create transparent hybrid networks that integrate Office 365 Exchange Online and local Exchange deployments.
-This allows you to have specific Exchange mailboxes hosted at your physical datacenter and other mailboxes hosted by Office 365.
-Progent's Microsoft-certified Exchange consulting team can assist your organization with any phase of planning, implementing and troubleshooting your hybrid Exchange network.
-Progent's Exchange specialists can provide as-needed expertise to help you resolve stubborn technical issues and also can provide extensive project management outsourcing or co-sourcing to make sure your hybrid Office 365 solution is successfully completed on schedule and within budget.
-For more information about Progent's online consulting support for hybrid Office 365 and on-premises Exchange systems, refer to Office 365 integration with on-premises Exchange.
+Microsoft allows you to create transparent hybrid networks that integrate Microsoft 365 Exchange Online and on-premises Exchange deployments.
+This allows you to have specific Exchange mailboxes located on your corporate datacenter or private cloud and other mailboxes resident on Microsoft 365.
+Progent's Microsoft-certified Exchange consultants can assist your organization with any facet of designing, integrating and debugging your hybrid Exchange network.
+Progent's Exchange consultants can provide occasional expertise to help you through challenging technical problems and also can provide extensive project management outsourcing to ensure your hybrid Exchange solution is carried out on time and within budget.
+For more information about Progent's consulting support for integrating Microsoft 365 and on-premises Exchange systems, visit Microsoft 365 integration solutions with local Exchange.

 Download Progent's Exchange 2013 Migration Support Datasheet